Call for Scientific and Quality Improvement Project Papers and Posters

 Review and Notification

-Proposals will be review by members of the Annual Assembly Scientific Subcommittee based on designated criteria.
+Proposals will be reviewed by members of the Annual Assembly Scientific and Quality Improvement Subcommittee based on designated criteria.